-There exists additional concerns for the external validity of our substantive results.
+There exist additional concerns for the external validity of our substantive results.
 First, the TeO item on religiously imposed dietary constraints may pick up specificity of Islamic dietary practices rather than religiosity per se, as Islam is one of the more constraining world religions in that regard.
-TeO is also a somewhat dated survey as its fieldwork occurred in 2008 and 2009.
+TeO is also a somewhat dated survey, as its fieldwork occurred in 2008 and 2009.
 Finally, it is possible that the religiosity surplus is a uniquely French social fact, given the specific history of religious wars and aggressive secularism that followed in the 20th century.
-To contextualize our documenting and analyses of the religiosity differential based on the French TeO survey, we use data from multiple round of the European Social Survey containing differently worded questions on religiosity.
-Specifically, we focus on a religiosity dimension not present in TeO and arguably present among all both Christian and Islamic religions, namely praying.
-By focusing on the differential in praying behavior between natives and Muslim immigrants in France and other European countries, in periods leading up to and following the 2008-2009 period when TeO was fielded, we can gain further appreciation of the external validity and generalizability of the findings from the current study.
+To contextualize our documentation and analyses of the religiosity differential based on the French TeO survey, I use data from multiple rounds of the European Social Survey (ESS) containing differently worded questions on religiosity.
+Specifically, I focus on a religiosity dimension not present in TeO and arguably present among both Christian and Islamic religions, namely, praying.
+By focusing on the differential in praying behavior between natives and Muslim immigrants in France and other European countries, in periods leading up to and following 2008-9 when TeO was fielded, we can gain further appreciation of the external validity and generalizability of the findings from the current study.